Your Cart (0)

 False positive reduction.
 AI learns from your review team's decisions.
 Every time a flagged transaction is approved or confirmed as fraud, the model improves.
 False positive rates decrease over time without loosening fraud controls.
 Most businesses see false positive rates drop 30 to 50% within the first quarter.

 Chargeback prediction.
 Beyond detecting fraud at the point of transaction, AI identifies orders likely to result in chargebacks based on patterns in customer behavior, order characteristics, and historical dispute data.
-Proactive intervention can prevent chargebacks before they happen.
+Proactive intervention can prevent chargebacks before they happen, including automated outreach via email marketing flows that confirm the order and reduce the "I don't recognize this charge" dispute category.

 Understanding Fraud Vectors